abb128/LiveCaptions/README.md

 ## Library
 This application is built using [aprilasr](https://github.com/abb128/april-asr), a new library for realtime speech recognition.

+## Model credit
+Thanks to Fangjun Kuang for the [pretrained model](https://huggingface.co/csukuangfj/icefall-asr-librispeech-lstm-transducer-stateless2-2022-09-03/tree/main), and thanks to the [icefall](https://github.com/k2-fsa/icefall) contributors for creating the model recipes.

 # Building
 You must make sure to do a recursive clone to get dependencies:
 ```